 - 5.2 Leave of Absence The Leave of Absence (LOA) policy typically applies to students pursuing a degree program.
 Degree seeking students may request an administrative LOA or a medical LOA.
-The LOA policy can be found in the Student Handbook at http://www.bcm.edu/osa/handbook/index.cfm?pmid=7578.
 Currently, the NSTM does not offer degree programs.
 Students in the Diploma in Tropical Medical should adhere to the attendance policy outlined by the faculty members. - 5.3 Withdrawal from the Program An academic program is defined as a course of study that leads to the award of academic credit.
 A student who wishes to withdraw from the NSTM programs must inform the respective Program Director in writing requesting withdrawal.
 The student shall remain responsible for tuition and fees and must make arrangements to meet all outstanding financial obligations to the College.
 The official academic record of a student who does not officially withdraw from the College will not be released until the student has obtained required departmental signatures on the clearance process (checkout) form and finalizes the procedure in the Office of the Registrar. - 5.4 Reinstatement A student who wishes to be re-admitted to the College should apply in the same way as any new applicant.
 The respective program shall have available the student's entire permanent record at the College.
 The Admissions Committee may request any additional information which might help them in their decision.
-This might include documentation of additional academic and work experience, medical and psychiatric data, etc. This procedure is applicable to the following: - Students dismissed for academic reasons - Students dismissed for nonacademic reasons - Students who have withdrawn from Baylor College of Medicine - 5.5 Cancellation Policy- The NSTM reserves the right to cancel a class or module when the minimum enrollment is less than ten students.
-Students will be notified of the cancellation 30 days before the class or the module begins; if students already made payment, a refund will be mailed or a credit issued on the credit card used. - 5.6 Credit Hour Assignment The NSTM offers some coursework for continuing professional development, not for academic credit.
+This might include documentation of additional academic and work experience, medical and psychiatric data, etc. This procedure is applicable to the following: - Students dismissed for academic reasons - Students dismissed for nonacademic reasons - Students who have withdrawn from Baylor College of Medicine - 5.5 Cancellation Policy-The NSTM reserves the right to cancel a class or module when the minimum enrollment is less than ten students.
+Students will be notified of the cancellation

+30 days before the class or the module begins; if students already made payment, a refund will be mailed or a credit issued on the credit card used.

+5.6 Credit Hour Assignment - The NSTM offers some coursework for continuing professional development, not for academic credit.